Troubleshooting Linked Accounts

 Give it a little time.

 There's a lot going on under the hood to get you connected, so issues often clear up on their own within a few hours.
-If you've already tried removing the connection 👆 and still haven't been able to connect for 24 hours, send a message to [email protected] We'll work with our Direct Import partner to get you squared away.
+If you've already tried removing the connection 👆and still haven't been able to connect for 48 hours, send us a message.
+We'll work with our Direct Import partner to get you squared away.

 We'll need you to tell us: